Standard contractual clauses

 • All passwords registered in the platform are stored and transmitted in either encrypted form or by replacing them with a hash code.

-• Frame’s platform uses a verified certificate.
+• Openframe’s platform uses a verified certificate.

 • Access to personal data shall be restricted to necessary staff of the processor.